 The answer is rarely calculable to a precise dollar.
 But it is also rarely zero.
 For a manufacturer where the top three customers represent 30 to 60 percent of revenue, even a modest risk of supplier displacement on a sustainability axis produces an expected loss large enough to change the IRR calculation on a solar project.
 The capital evaluation needs a customer-concentration overlay, not just an energy-economics model.

-The July 4 Window Is a Smaller Decision Than It Looks
+The Begin-Construction Decision Is Smaller Than It Looks

-Safe-harboring under current federal guidance requires either a five-percent spend test (binding contracts with economic performance under IRS Notice 2018-59) or a physical work test (beginning physical work of a significant nature).
+Establishing a begin-construction date under current federal guidance requires either a five-percent spend test (binding contracts with economic performance under IRS Notice 2018-59) or a physical work test (beginning physical work of a significant nature).
 The cost of meeting these tests is meaningfully smaller than the cost of the full project.
-The commitment can be structured as a non-binding LOI that does not obligate the manufacturer to build but does preserve the 30 percent federal tax credit and any applicable bonus adders for projects completed within the continuity-of-construction window allowed under current guidance.
+The commitment can be structured as a non-binding LOI that does not obligate the manufacturer to build but does preserve the 30 percent federal tax credit and any applicable bonus adders for projects placed in service within the deadline that applies.

-It is not 'do we commit to a multi-million-dollar solar project by July 4.'
-It is 'do we preserve the option to act on today's incentive terms while we resolve the larger questions on our own timeline.'
-The cost of preserving the option is small.
-The cost of letting it expire is the difference between today's incentive economics and whatever terms exist after July 4, plus the customer-relationship risk identified above.
+It is not 'do we commit to a multi-million-dollar solar project.'
+It is 'do we establish a begin-construction date now to preserve today's incentive terms while we resolve the larger questions on our own timeline.'
+The cost of that step is small.
+The cost of waiting is the eighteen-month placed-in-service runway getting shorter every month, plus the customer-relationship risk identified above.

 Three Questions for Finance Leadership This Quarter